Spring Festivals in Quebec: Must-See Cultural Events and Outings

 GALLERY

-The Méduse cooperative, in the Saint-Roch district, houses several artistic disciplines under one roof.
+The Méduse coop, in the Saint-Roch neighborhood, houses several artistic disciplines under one roof.
 Its spring exhibitions and events make Saint-Roch one of the most culturally dynamic neighborhoods in Canada.

 NEIGHBORHOODSaint-Roch

-Spring makes you want to wander through the alleys and discover the places that reopen for the season.
-Here are some must-visit spots in Old Quebec.
+Spring makes you want to wander the alleys and discover the spots reopening for the season.
+Here are some must-see places in Old Quebec.

 J.A.
 Moisan

-North America's oldest grocery store regains its full vibrancy in spring.
-Local producers deliver the first asparagus, new season maple syrup, and fresh spring cheeses.
+The oldest grocery store in North America comes alive again in spring.
+Local producers deliver the first asparagus, new season maple syrups, and fresh spring cheeses.

 BAKERY

-The artisanal bakery in Old Quebec releases its spring creations: fresh herb breads, orange blossom pastries, seasonal tarts.
-A mandatory stop for lovers of exceptional baked goods.
+The artisanal bakery of Old Quebec releases its spring creations: breads with fresh herbs, pastries flavored with orange blossom, seasonal tarts.
+A mandatory stop for lovers of exceptional bakery.

 STYLEArtisanal, organic